-The income tax charitable deduction cannot exceed 60% of adjusted gross income (AGI) in the year of the gift.
+The income tax charitable deduction cannot exceed 60% of adjusted gross income (AGI) in the year of the gift (100% in 2021).
 However, any excess can be carried over and deducted for a period of up to five years until it is used up.